microsoft/AzureTrailblazerAcademy/month2/labs/lab_oraTopg/README.md

 - Username: hr
 - Password: hr
 <img src="./images/OraDBInstall_DBConnectivityTest.png" alt="Testing Connectivity from local Environment" width="600">

 - View the data in Jobs & Employees tables

+- Connection Troubleshooting tip:
+- open a command prompt in your local environment.
+- type "curl -v telnet://\<OracleVM_IPAddress\>:1521"
+- It should come back with "Connected to \<OracleVM_IPAddress\>"

 - You have successfully completed the pre-requisits for this lab: